-Basecamp – I couldn’t run my business without Basecamp.
+- Basecamp – I couldn’t run my business without Basecamp.
 It’s like having an extra brain!
 Allows me to keep track of tasks and to-do lists, and my clients to keep track of everything in one place.

-The world of WordPress site hosting has gone through some remarkable changes the last year or two, and not in a good way.
+The world of WordPress site hosting has gone through some remarkable changes the last few years, and not in a good way.
 Some of the big hosts we used to recommend have gone downhill – and fast.
-At this point (September 2015), we’ve re-reviewed a number of hosting solutions based on the following parameters:
+At this point (May 2016), we’ve re-reviewed a number of hosting solutions based on the following parameters:

 - Reliability & excellent uptime over time.